 The distance measurements of the fireballs to the magnetar surface provide a very stringent constraint on the trigger mechanism of the bursts.
 Generally speaking, highly twisted magnetic fields in the magnetosphere of magnetars are very likely to extend from the stellar interior, where the toroidal component could dominate.
 In other words, the energy release of magnetars is ultimately a result of the diffusion of magnetic helicity from the interior to the exterior.
-The connection between the internal and external fields exerts vast stress on the solid crust of magnetar.
-Then, along with the spin-down of magnetar, the shear stress is gradually accumulated to finally exceed the yield limit of the crust, leading to plastic deformation of the crust and triggering a starquake.
+The connection between the internal and external fields exerts vast stress on the solid crust of magnetars.
+Then, along with the spin-down of magnetars, the shear stress is gradually accumulated to finally exceed the yield limit of the crust, leading to plastic deformation of the crust and triggering a starquake.
 In principle, the released strain energy can heat the deforming crustal region, leading to the formation of a hot spot and even a fireball trapped by local magnetic field loops near the surface.

-However, such a picture is now disfavored for these eclipsed plateau bursts, as their distances are about five times larger than the stellar radius.
-Instead, the fireballs are inferred to be suspended in the magnetosphere, suggesting them to originate from local magnetic reconnection of some magnetic ropes/knots in the magnetosphere.
+However, such a picture is now disfavored for these eclipsed plateau bursts, as their distances are approximately five times the stellar radius.
+Instead, the fireballs are inferred to be suspended in the magnetosphere, suggesting that they originate from local magnetic reconnection of magnetic ropes or knots.
 The magnetic ropes/knots may form as the cumulative product of long-term crustal deformation.
 Thus, the occurrence of such catastrophic magnetic reconnection is not necessarily linked to an individual starquake, even though the energy released ultimately derives from the cumulative effect of numerous previous starquakes.
 It is worth pointing out that our conclusions are only applicable to the selected bursts with intrinsic plateau emission and observed eclipsing feature.
 So far, our analysis does not rule out the starquake scenario that also forms a fireball.

-In more detail, we can envision the following physical scenario.
-As a magnetic reconnection occurs in the magnetosphere, an energy of about $E_{\rm iso}\sim10^{41}$ erg can be released suddenly.
-Then, a great number of electron and positron pairs can be excited in the reconnection zone and flow into a larger scale region, forming of a freely and adiabatically expanded fireball.
+Furthermore, we can envision the following physical scenario: As a magnetic reconnection occurs in the magnetosphere, an energy of about $E_{\rm iso}\sim10^{41}$ erg can be released suddenly.
+Then, a great number of electron and positron pairs can be excited in the reconnection zone and flow into a larger-scale region, forming a magnetically trapped fireball.
 The number density of the fireball can be given by \citep{Landau1980,Thompson1995MNRAS}